 Vee Williams Garcia is a novelist, poet, and narrative nonfiction writer.
 In addition to books, she offers writing and editing services.
-Her books are sold at major online bookseller sites and at literary events and arts festivals.
+Her books are sold at major online bookseller sites, literary events, and arts festivals.

-After UDC, Vee Garcia worked in the DC area as a magazine and newspaper arts writer, interviewing such luminaries as actor/ director Robert Townsend, singer Al Green, actress Ruby Dee, Pulitzer Prize-winning poet Gwendolyn Brooks, and playwright August Wilson.
-Garcia also wrote live theater and concert reviews for regional magazines and newspapers.
+After UDC, Vee W. Garcia worked in the DC area as a magazine and newspaper arts writer, interviewing such luminaries as actor/ director Robert Townsend, singer Al Green, actress Ruby Dee, Pulitzer Prize-winning poet Gwendolyn Brooks, and playwright August Wilson.
+Garcia also wrote theater and concert reviews for regional magazines and newspapers.
 She later focused on writing short fiction and poetry.
-She independently published and sold slender collections of her poems.
+She published and sold slim collections of her poems.

 While living in Florida during the 1990s, Garcia continued selling her poetry books and performing poetry readings solo and sometimes with music provided by her husband, harpist Robert M. Garcia.
 On a grant from Tampa United Methodist Centers, the Hillsborough County School System and the Children's Board of Hillsborough County, Vee Garcia also worked as a salaried poet, teaching poetry to young children and teenagers.